Our take on the issue

 Healthy women are more able to work and earn money, and to care for their children.
 What’s more, healthy children achieve more at school and grow to be productive adults.

-Under the 2030 Agenda for Sustainable Development, Sustainable Development Goal 3.1 (SDG3.1) sets the target to reduce the global maternal mortality ratio to less than 70 maternal deaths per 100,000 live births.
+Sustainable Development Goal 3.1 (SDG3.1) sets the target to reduce the global maternal mortality ratio to less than 70 maternal deaths per 100,000 live births.
 National targets, directly relating to the level of economic development of individual developing countries, have also been set.

 What mamaye is doing